 Fresh Apples: The star of the show!
 You’ll need 1 large or two smaller fresh apples for the cake and the type isn’t really relevant.
-Most people prefer using Granny Smith or Gala apples in baked recipes, but choose your favorite 🙂
+Most people prefer using Granny Smith, pink lady apples, honeycrisp apples, or Gala apples in baked recipes, but choose your favorite 🙂

-For even more apple essence, you could add more chopped apple to the cake batter rather than just using it for the topping.
+For even more apple essence, you could add one more additional chopped apple.
 Just note the added moisture content will require a longer bake time if you do add it to the batter.